Create a Kubernetes cluster and launch Nginx container

 Bam!
 Houston, we have contact.

 Click Check my progress below to check your lab progress.
-If you successfully added label to monolith pods, you'll see an assessment score.
+If you successfully added labels to monolith pods, you'll see an assessment score.

 The goal of this lab is to get you ready for scaling and managing containers in production.
 That's where Deployments come in.
 Deployments are a declarative way to ensure that the number of Pods running is equal to the desired number of Pods, specified by the user.